cargocats/DisplayDelight/README.md

 Currently the mod only supports Minecraft version **1.21.1**

 ## Issues
-* Only some compatiblity is added.
+* Only some compatibility is added.
 The following are compatible:
   * Farmer's Delight
   * Ocean Delight